What is an edupreneur? You don’t have to look any further than your Web browser to find practically unlimited examples.

 In my experience, edupreneurs are often convinced that they have really unique content that no one else can offer.
 As a result, I get a lot of questions about how to protect intellectual property, but the truth is that very few edupreneurs have anything all that new to say.

 What’s new – and unique – is who’s saying it and how they position their offering to the world.
-Successful edupreneurs embrace strategy and learn how top stand themselves out in an increasingly crowded market for education.
+Successful edupreneurs embrace strategy and learn how top stand themselves out in an increasingly crowded market for educational content and services.

 Understand it’s a business.